-The interview went well, and I was hired.
-That was roughly five years ago.
-I’ve been called a Donations Receiving Assistant, and Donations Ambassador, but I call myself the ReStore Driver.
-During the intervening years from my hiring to now, I have logged more than 100,000 miles for the ReStore, and operated in all types of weather.
-The temperature has ranged from -25 to 105 degrees during my tenure, and I’ve endured a lot wind, rain, and snow.
+In 2012 Don Gustafson was hired as a Donations Receiving Assistant, otherwise known as the ReStore donation truck driver.
+He’s since logged more than 100,000 miles for ReStore, and operated in all types of weather.
+The temperature has ranged from -25 to 105 degrees, and has endured a lot wind, rain, and snow.

 Don has since retired but found his way back to ReStore to assist when donation pick up requests skyrocket.
 I guess this technically isn't a retirement when he’s still driving a ReStore truck.
 “I tried retirement; it didn't take,” says Don.
 “This job remains the most interesting position I have held in my 50+ years of work experience.
 I give my customers back the space in their garages, while telling them about the work we do at the ReStore to support Habitat for Humanity's mission.”

 Photo courtesy St. Paul Pioneer Press

 Don and his wife Jo grew up in the Twin Cities; he in Minneapolis, she in St. Paul.
 They met in 1983 and married in 1985—later that year they bought the home in Roseville that they still own.

 “We saw a house we liked with brick in the front and a fireplace, made an offer, and the house was ours,” Don says.
 Since then, he’s done many projects in the house—insulation, wiring, sheetrocking, wallpapering (and, later, de-wallpapering), installing new windows, tiling the bathroom, and building a shed.
 Lately, he’s been giving his porch a cabin-feel since they sold their family cabin.